juliosanchez7/Swift/README.md

 ## Pokedex:

 Pokedex is an App were you can catch and releas more that 151 Pokemons and you can see some important data about each Pokemon.

+## Computer vision App:

+Is an App that use computer vision and Machine Learning models to classify images and detect wich animal or object is in the photo.